 Here is how to ask for public records from the CEA

 - You can send us a letter, telephone us, or go to the public information counter at our office.
+You can find our address and telephone number here.

 - Your request should identify the records you are seeking, state whether you would like to view the records at our office or receive photocopies of the records, and, if you want photocopies, whether you want a copying-cost estimate before we copy the records.